Iznara/nc-games-frontend/README.md

 # **Iznara Game Reviews Frontend**

 ## **About**
-This React app was built as part of the Northcoders programming bootcamp.
+This React app was built in 1 week as part of the Northcoders programming bootcamp.
 It is a social board games rating and discussion website.

 A live version of my app is hosted at: